ByAUJay

 - Signature (G2): 96 bytes (compressed)

-- Aggregate signature stays 96 bytes; you also carry a bitmap of participants (one bit per signer) when applicable. (ethresear.ch)
+- The aggregate signature is still 96 bytes; you’ll also need to keep track of a bitmap for participants (one bit for each signer) when it's relevant. (ethresear.ch)

 Example sizing: